seasketch/geoprocessing/packages/wiki-docs/gip/GIP-1-i18n.md

 ### 3. Reports developed by external developer not using POEDITOR but in local repo

-* Developer will use `translation:extract` but `translation:import` and `translation:publish` will not.
+* Developer will use `translation:extract` but not `translation:import` and `translation:publish`.
+* Developer uses `i18n-ally` (which vscode settings are established for) to translate strings.
-* Translator will need a workflow for translating the strings.
-They could use vscode and `i18n-ally` extension directly.
-A separate translation service could also be integrated other than POEditor.
+* A separate translation service could also be integrated other than POEditor.